svof/svof/README.md

 # Contributing
 To code in the system itself, follow instructions below on how to set it up.
 See also the [developer readme](Developer readme.md) for more useful information.

+If you're looking for something to do, have a look at the existing [issues/features](https://github.com/svof/svof/issues) list.

 ## License
 Svof is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 You must read the license before using Svof source code.